proplot-dev/proplot/docs/why.rst

   see :ref:`this page <ug_1dplots>`.
 * For the 2D plotting features,
   see :ref:`this page <ug_2dplots>`.
-* For standardization of 1D positional arguments, see :ref:`this page <ug_1dstd>`.
+* For treatment of 1D data arguments, see :ref:`this page <ug_1dstd>`.
-* For standardization of 2D positional arguments, see :ref:`this page <ug_2dstd>`.
+* For treatment of 2D data arguments, see :ref:`this page <ug_2dstd>`.

 .. _why_cartopy_basemap: